 - Your goal for giving this calendar year (by December 31st)

-- Your near-term milestone that you’re working towards (end of June or July)
+- the near-term milestone that you’re working towards (end of June or July)

 With your updated message in hand, you’re ready to turn your attention to your givers.